Nueva Ecija: Philippine revolution

-Novo Ecijanos like Llanera, Valmonte, Mamerto Natividad, Jr. and Manuel Tinio conducted themselves heroically during the revolution.
+Novo Ecijanos like Llanera, Valmonte, Mamerto Natividad Jr. and Manuel Tinio conducted themselves heroically during the revolution.
 They were allied with Aguinaldo's Magdalo group.
 Aguinaldo was in fact so impressed, he appointed Natividad and Llanera to the two highest-ranking posts in the revolutionary army.
 Natividad became General Mamerto Natividad, commanding general of the revolutionary army, while General Llanera was vice-commander with the rank of Lieutenant-General.
 General Natividad proved himself worthy of the position by scoring victories against the Spanish in Tayug, Pangasinan and San Rafael, Bulacan.

 On November 11, 1897, Natividad was killed in action in Cabiao, Nueva Ecija.
 His death precipitated the Pact of Biak-na-Bato, a peace treaty that sought to end hostilities between Spanish authorities and the Filipino rebels.
 The treaty provided for a payment of P800,000 to the rebels who would then be exiled to Hong Kong.
 Five Novo Ecijanos would accompany Aguinaldo's exile.
 They were General Mariano Llanera, Benito Natividad, General Manuel Tinio, and Joaquin Natividad.

 Later on, Novo Ecijanos would continue to participate in the drama of war, revolution and the fight for freedom.
 They would fight when the revolt against Spain continued after the peace treaty broke down and the United States, after declaring war on Spain, promised to help Filipinos fight for freedom.
 Then, Novo Ecijanos again joined General Emilio Aguinaldo in the Philippine–American War (after it became evident the United States wanted to make the Philippines their own colony).

-When the Japanese tried to make the Philippines their own colony at the outbreak of the Second World War in the Pacific, Novo Ecijanos would also make history by participating in guerilla activities.
-The exploits of the Novo Ecijano guerillas have in fact been made into literature, through the World War II novel Ghost Soldiers by Hampton Sides and in Hollywood cinema, in the war film The Great Raid based on the book.